Read our article This is what nature does to someone living with dementia.

 Creative Spaces is our flagship dementia project and is based on evidence that the health and wellbeing of people with dementia can be significantly improved by introducing contact with nature and the outdoors.
-Creative Spaces is bringing together lonely and isolated people who have mild to moderate dementia, providing positive opportunities to take part in nature-based activities and meet other people in similar situations.
+Creative Spaces is bringing together people with mild to moderate dementia, providing positive opportunities to take part in nature-based activities and meet other people in similar situations.

 It all started with a walk